 Rivers of Democracy x Fluctuations Festival / Urban Boat (Northern France)

-This journey unfolds in collaboration with the Fluctuations Festival, a travelling festival along Europe’s rivers.
+This journey unfolds in collaboration with the Fluctuations Festival, a travelling festival along Europe’s rivers, and the Urban Boat, a floating platform that hosts artists, researchers and cultural practitioners.
 At its heart is the Urban Boat: a traveling, floating platform that hosts artists, researchers, and cultural practitioners.
-More than a vessel, it is a moving space for creation, drifting through waterways while generating encounters, performances, and conversations along the way.

 Within Rivers of Democracy, this boat becomes a temporary home, studio, and stage, a place to live, think, and create with the river.
 And if rivers were archives, what do they hold?